-This poem is satirical, censuring the slave trade which the British ‘very generously’ carried out in the 18th and 19th century.
-It is of how the stigma of being a ‘black slave’ in the past haunts a woman.
+This poem is satirical, censuring the slave trade which the British very generously carried out in the 18th and 19th century.
+It is about how the stigma of being a ‘black’ slave in the past haunts a woman.
 Although she starts afresh, certain terrorising scars always cease to give way to a new life.

 Meanwhile, all that she yearns for throughout, is for once in her life, to be happy and liberated.

 For any human, is that too much to ask!?

 The wind blows slowly,

 As if wanting to tell me something.